atharvayeola/retail-vision-enhancement/README.md

 # retail_store_inventory
-An object detection and recognition project for detecting  inventory in a retail store
+An object detection and recognition project for detecting on-shelf inventory in a retail store

 ## Setup Environment
 1. clone the repository